svrajadba/nmondatacollect/README.md

     - nmondatacollect_v1.ksh - nmon script collecting the data

 2) List of binaries needed:
-You should have nmcli, ksh, nmon, nmonmerge, nmonchart binaries available
+You should have nmcli, ksh, nmon, nmonmerge, nmonchart,nfs-utils binaries available

 3) Cron entry as like below..